 I'd say Gamal El Sagini is definitely an artist whose work will live beyond its times because of his undying commitment and love for his craft.

-Ahmed AbdelTawab is one of the masters of Egyptian sculptors.
-With a massive collection of beautiful work, AbdelTawab is not limited to a certain medium, he weaves in and out between bronze, granite and wood.
+Ahmed AbdelTawab has a massive collection of work, and is not limited to a certain medium, he weaves in and out between bronze, granite and wood.

 His abstract forms are emblematic of his preference for geometric shapes and bold lines.
 Very simple yet potent in it's effect.